What is an IEP?

 Early Intervention Programs and Early Learning as a Precursor to an IEP

 In order to have the best outcomes, it is important to begin planning for a child’s education early.
-Children under the age of three have access to early intervention systems.
+Children under the age of three, while not eligible for IEPs, do have access to early intervention systems.
 For these early intervention programs, parents develop an Individualized Family Service Plan (IFSP) with the program’s staff members to outline a summary of the child’s needs, along with the services the child will receive to address those needs.
 This plan also takes into account the needs of the family, allowing the plan to be customized in order to provide optimal care for the child.

 The Individualized Education Program is a holistic plan, so it takes into account more than just education-related help.
-Related services such as physical and occupational therapy and speech-language pathology are also provided (at no cost to parents) if deemed necessary by a medical professional.
-The IEP can also indicate that the child needs special adaptive equipment or assistive technology (such as communication devices or computer technology).
-Schools can provide some resources for other services and equipment though this may vary by school district.
+Related services, such as physical and occupational therapy and speech-language pathology, are also provided (at no cost to parents) if deemed necessary by a medical professional.
+The IEP can also indicate that the child needs accommodations, or assistive/adaptive technology (such as communication devices or computer technology).
+Schools can provide some resources for other services and equipment, though this may vary by school district.

 IDEA takes into account a very broad range of ages.
 As mentioned above, it mandates services for children under the age of three, but also for children with disabilities between the ages of 3 and 21.